-- 1.1 DfE guidance Keeping Children Safe in Education (2020) says that 'governing bodies should ensure that there are procedures in place to handle allegations against other children'.
-The guidance also states the importance of minimising the risks of peer-on-peer abuse. - 1.2 Staff need to be aware that children can abuse other children (often referred to as peer on peer abuse).
-This is most likely to include, but may not be limited to: bullying, physical abuse, sexual violence, sexual harassment, upskirting, sexting, initiation violence. - 1.3 In most instances, the conduct of pupils towards each other will be covered by the school's behaviour policy.
+- 1.1 DfE guidance Keeping Children Safe in Education (2022) has incorporated DfE Sexual Violence and Sexual Harassment guidance into the same document to ensure all information is in once place.
+The document states that 'governing bodies should ensure that there are procedures in place to handle allegations against other children'.
+The guidance also states the importance of minimising the risks of child-on-child abuse (previously known as peer-on-peer abuse) - 1.2 Staff need to be aware that children can abuse other children.
+This is most likely to include, but may not be limited to: bullying, physical abuse, sexual violence, sexual harassment, up-skirting, inappropriate texting of images, initiation violence. - 1.3 In most instances, the conduct of pupils towards each other will be covered by the school's behaviour policy.
 Some allegations may be of such a serious nature that they may raise safeguarding concerns.
 These allegations are most likely to include physical abuse, emotional abuse, sexual abuse and sexual exploitation. - 1.4 It is also likely that incidents dealt with under this policy will involve older pupils and their behaviour towards younger pupils or those who are vulnerable.